 1001 N. Wells Street has a video and photos on their Facebook page.

 History discussion by Randy Harter, a Fort Wayne historian and author of two books on local history, January 12, 2017, postcard statue photo discussed September 2, 2017and general Lawton Search on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

-Was located where Headwaters Park and county jail are today between the confluence of the three rivers, Superior and Clinton Streets.
+Was located where Headwaters Park and county jail, formerly Jailhouse Flats, are today between the confluence of the three rivers, Superior and Clinton Streets.

 Liberty Bell in Fort Wayne